 Near Shell in Big Horn County, Wyoming — The American West (Mountains)

 Location.
-44° 34.346′ N, 107° 33.048′ W. Marker is near Shell, Wyoming, in Big Horn County.
-Marker is on U.S. 14 one mile west of Forest Road 17, on the right when traveling west.
+44° 35.247′ N, 107° 36.834′ W. Marker is near Shell, Wyoming, in Big Horn County.
+Marker can be reached from U.S. 14, on the left when traveling east.
 Touch for map.
-Marker is located along the Bighorn Scenic Byway approximately 13 miles east of Shell.
+Marker is located along the falls overlook trail at the Shell Falls Interpretive Site in Bighorn National Forest.
+Shell Falls is about 11 miles east of Shell, Wyoming on U.S. Highway 14.
 Marker is in this post office area: Shell WY 82441, United States of America.
+Touch for directions.